-We have now posted information on our 2014 Summer Meeting, which will be held June 18-20 in Los Angeles.
-Online registration is now open.
+Register now!
+Online registration is now open for our 2014 Fall Meeting, which will be held October 23-24 in Washington, DC.
 View meeting and accommodation details (access requires member login) >

 At the heart of every housing authority’s mission is improving the lives of the families and individuals they serve.
 For many housing authorities, this means coordinating with the education, workforce development, health care, transportation, and social services systems on the local level to provide supports and opportunities to residents.

 Yet, innovative practice on the local level has not led to the broad-scale change that is needed to lift more than 43 million Americans out of poverty.
 Thus, CLPHA and its members have committed to work with interested practitioners, researchers, and policymakers to reshape the way that the housing system works with other systems at the federal level.

 This effort, called “Building Opportunity” for short, will create that systems change by:

 Enter the ReThink “Why Housing Matters” Song Contest with Jewel, now through May 14, 2014!

 CLPHA is proud to be a part of HAI Group's ReThink initiative, a national public awareness campaign encouraging people to reconsider their perceptions about public housing and realize the benefits it offers individuals and the greater community.